ROCm/rocm-install-on-linux/docs/install/3rd-party/dgl-install.rst

 .. _using-docker-with-dgl-pre-installed:

-Using a Docker image with DGL pre-installed
+Use a prebuilt Docker image with DGL pre-installed
 ================================================================================

 The recommended way to set up a DGL environment and avoid potential installation issues is with Docker.
 The tested, prebuilt image includes DGL, PyTorch, ROCm, and other dependencies.

-1. Download the latest public `DGL Docker image <https://hub.docker.com/r/rocm/dgl>`_.
+1. Download the latest public `DGL Docker image <https://hub.docker.com/r/rocm/dgl/tags>`_

    .. code-block:: bash